carolinemalaihull/biotechnology-investment-analytics/README.md

 ![Create new branch and switch](screenshots/create_switch_branch.png)

-6. Create requirements.txt file, check branch status and push to remote repo
+6. Create a requirements.txt file, verify the branch status, stage and commit the changes

 ![Create requirements.txt file on feature branch](screenshots/create_requirements.png)